mchigm/mchigm.github.io/Folders/Files/files/popup-pages/minecraft-challenge.md

-# Mini Hermitcraft Challenge: 3-Week Server Event
+# MCHIGM Minecraft Challenge: 3-Week Server Event

 Welcome to our exclusive **3-Week Minecraft Challenge** - a condensed, action-packed adventure inspired by the legendary Hermitcraft server!